Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Background

-Many of the DMs reported in the literature operate on discrete time steps~\citep{ho2020denoising,song2020denoising,nichol2021improved}, and can be considered as particular discretizations of the presented framework.
-Various parameterizations of the score function have been also explored in the literature.
+Many of the DMs reported in the literature operate on discrete time steps~\citep{ho2020denoising,nichol2021improved}, and can be considered as particular discretizations of the presented framework.

-In the remainder of this paper we use $q$ to denote the forward process, $s_\theta$ for the score function of the reverse process and $p_\theta$ is the distribution generated by running \cref{eq:reverse-process} backward in time.
+In the remainder of this paper we use $q$ to denote the forward process, $s_\theta$ for the score function of the reverse process and $p_\theta$ as the distribution generated by running \cref{eq:reverse-process} backward in time.
 This applies to the marginals, conditionals, and posteriors as well.
-Furthermore, to avoid unnecessary notation clutter throughout the rest of the paper, we omit the explicit mention of $\theta$ and $\phi$ and $t$ when their meaning is evident from the context.
+Furthermore, to reduce notational clutter throughout the rest of the paper, we omit the explicit mention of $\theta$ and $\phi$ and $t$ when their meaning is evident from the context.